nordcraftengine/documentation/docs/03-app-examples/index.md

 ## Real-time data visualization

 Watch Bluesky sign-ups happen in real time.
-Powered by the Bluesky firehose, each new sign-up is visualized as a butterfly flying across the screen.
+Powered by the Bluesky Firehose API, each new sign-up is visualized as a butterfly flying across the screen.

 @@@ project-example
 title: Bluesky sign-ups
-description: Where Bluesky sign ups are butterflies.
+description: Where Bluesky sign-ups are butterflies.
 linkUrl: https://editor.nordcraft.com/projects/bluesky/branches/main/components/signups?mode=design&rightpanel=style&canvas-height=800&canvas-width=800
 imageUrl: bluesky_signups.webp
 imageAltText: A black silhouette of a tree is at the bottom left, with three black silhouette butterflies flying towards it.
 At the top left in cursive writing reads new Bluesky accounts, users joining Bluesky, powered by the Firehose API.